 The trick is that you have 90 minutes to answer 70 questions, but you can pause the test and come back to it later.
-Although, you must complete the test within 5 days of starting it.
+Although, you must complete the test within five days of starting it.

 How to Pass the Test

 First, go to the Google Testing Center and sign up for an account if you haven’t already.
 Remember that this is different from your Google main account.
-Next you should go to the Google Analytics IQ Lessons and watch all of them.
+Next, you should go to the Google Analytics IQ Lessons and watch all of them.
 It’s a little over two hours of video and depending on your actual Google Analytics proficiency this just might be why you’ll pass the test.
-Then you go buy yourself the $50 test.
+Then you buy yourself the $50 test.

 Trick: 50% off voucher for the test by buying Brian Clifton’s book Advanced Web Metrics with Google Analytics.
 At CAD $30 for the Third Edition, you’ll be saving $25 and effectively making the book almost free.

 New GAIQ Questions Takeaway

 In their new test, Google raised the bar.
 They did so by moving away from simple & straightforward question to more logical reasoning based questions.
 This time around, I got questions based on the latest version of Google Analytics (v5) including real-time analytics and conversion attribution.

 All in all, the test isn’t too difficult as long as you’ve had real-life experience with Google Analytics, not at the level of a GA Consultant but you should be able to understand most of the concepts and implement them.
 The new test is more focused toward implementation.